Date and oat slices are a traybake made with homemade date purée sandwiched between two layers of oat crumble.

 - 100 ml water

-- 2 tsps vanilla essence
+- 2 tsps vanilla extract or essence

 For the crumble